 For your sake, I’m hoping that you stumbled onto this page by accident.
-Or you followed a link I sent you because you care and are trying to understand this netherworld that I have fallen into.
+Or you followed a link I sent you because you care and are trying to understand this netherworld I’ve fallen into.

-This world of giant wasps that dart out of the night and stab me through my cheek, upward through my chin or vertically down through my skull.
-Finding now with ease the vertical shaft they have hacked out behind my right eye, a thread of electric fire.
-Peeps out briefly above my eye and then darts back in and sideways toward my ear.
-Sometimes, with calmly vicious caprice, picking an alternate path, testing the spillways inside my head.
-Planning for the future.
-HMOG.
+A world of invisible giant wasps that dart out of the night and stab me through my cheek, upward through my chin or vertically down through my skull.
+Entering the tunnels they have hacked out behind my right eye, threads of electric fire.
+Sometimes, viciously picking an alternate path, testing other spillways inside my head.
+Planning for the future?
+HMoG.

 I hope you aren’t a sufferer yourself.

 If you are, my commiserations. … No, ..”My commiserations” is piss-weak.
 Let me give you a hug and tell you that you’ve walked in under a sign over the door: ” “TN Warrior, I know, I understand, I feel.”
 And please stay with me.
 I am glad for your company.
 This world of pain is a pretty lonely place.
 And yes, with numbers like ours, we’re kind of invisible, right?
 Staying together makes sense for more reasons than for just the company.

 If you’re family, friend or “an interested party” : (and here, everyone’s family), you may have already learned of the nature of this condition from me.
 If not, do have a quick look at this section and come back .
 My wailing and gnashing of teeth will make more sense then.
 (And I promise, I’ll keep that down! 😉

 So the phrase “TN Warrior” may sound like hyperbole.